eriktaylor/Transformer-introduction/README.md

 ## Short articles on transformers

-**I've broken down each topic into brief articles and may include a tutorial.**
+**I've broken down each topic into brief articles that may include a coding tutorial.**

 [Transformer introduced for NLP (2017)](https://medium.com/@erikntaylor/transformer-introduced-for-nlp-80c02858064d)